towersvault/shinpokered/README.md

 - Added visual indicator when swapping bag space
 - The daycare can now support two evolutions back-to-back
 - Fixed input priority on menus
+- Minor adjustments to title screen and intro

 #Bugfixes: